Student Appeals & Dispute Resolution

 - If you have questions about this appeal process, contact the Department of Online and Continuing Education at (508) 999-9202 or email Online@umassd.edu.

 Students who have questions about their grades should seek to discuss the matter first with their course instructor.
 In certain limited circumstances, students may pursue a formal grade appeal.
-The process for pursuing a grade appeal is described on our Grade Appeal/Grade Amnesty Policy page.
+See Grade Appeal/Grade Amnesty for the process on pursuing a grade appeal. .

 Leave of Absence or Withdrawal from the University